amestsantim/voucherator/README.md

 - **exclude(string $exclusionList)**
 This function will remove the given characters (\$exclusionList) from the character set.
 If the given characters are not in the character set then it will be ignored.
-Example: `$voucherMaker->exclude('0o1li')->generate()`
+Example: `$v->exclude('0o1li')->generate()`

 - **augment(string $inclusionList)**
 This function will add the given characters (\$inclusionList) to the character set.
 If the given characters (some) are already in the character set then they will not be added again.
-Example: `$voucherMaker->augment('#_*@?')->generate()`
+Example: `$v->augment('#_*@?')->generate()`

-### Transformers
-These are functions that act upon the vouchers/codes after they have been generated.
-They act to transform the vouchers in superficial (presentational) ways such as re-formatting them.

-They do not persist after a call to generate() function.
-Meaning, that once you call the generate() function on the generator object, they will not have an effect on preceeding calls to generate() unless they are called again.
-This is unlike the mutators (above) which once called will have modified the character set.

-Also, mind the order in which you call these transformers as order might matter in some cases such as addSeparator() and addPrefix()

-- **capitalizeFirstCharacter()**
-This function will capitalize the first character of each voucher/code

-- **addSeparator($chunkSize, $separator)**
-This function will group the characters of the vouchers in to chunks of size $chunkSize and join them with the given character (\$separator)

-- **addPrefix (\$prefix)**
-This function will prefix all generated vouchers/codes with the given string ($prefix)

 ### Action and Related
-These function are action functions which tell the package to actually generate the vouchers/codes based on the (possiblly previously mutated) character set.
+These function are action functions which tell the object to actually generate the vouchers/codes based on the (possibly previously mutated) character set.

 - **generate(int $count)**
 This function needs to be called at the end of a fluent chain.
 You can not call generate() in the middle of a chain.
-It accepts the number of vouchers to generate and returns an array of generated vouchers.
+It accepts the number of vouchers to generate and returns an array of generated vouchers (even for a single voucher).

 - **length(int $voucherLength)**
 This function is used to set the length (size) of your vouchers.
 The default value used (if you do not call this function) is 8.

 - **charSet()**
 This function returns the current character set as is.
 The return is array.
-It is included for testing and debugging purposes and would have no conceiveable use in production.
+It is included for testing and debugging purposes and would have no conceivable use in production.

+The methods of the `VoucherTransformer` class are all static and can be used without instantiating an object.
+They act upon the vouchers/codes after they have been generated by transforming the vouchers in superficial (presentational) ways such as re-formatting and decorating them.

+- **capitalizeFirstCharacter()**
+This function will capitalize the first character of each voucher/code.
+Example: `$myProperCaseVouchers = VoucherTransformer::capitalizeFirstCharacter($myVouchers)`

+- **addSeparator($chunkSize, $separator)**
+This function will group the characters of the vouchers in to chunks of size $chunkSize and join them with the given character (\$separator)

+- **addPrefix (\$prefix)**
+This function will prefix all generated vouchers/codes with the given string ($prefix)

 ## Contributing